Creating excellent, flawless and compelling write-ups isn’t a simple process.

 If you use Microsoft products, adding the Grammarly add-in feature as a Word add-in and Outlook add-in is an excellent option.
 Enabling this shows all the grammatical errors, punctuation mistakes, and wrong vocabulary used.

 It helps in getting rid of redundant words.
-Grammarly is a tool that not only proofreads your content, but it also ensures that its features help you edit the article/manuscript to perfection.
+Grammarly is capable of not only proofreading your content, but also ensuring that its features help you edit the article/manuscript to perfection.

 The vocabulary enhancer feature scans the article, highlights words that repeat over and over and suggests a word that means the same with the repeated word.
 Selecting the provided word quickly changes it to the supplied word.
 Activate this feature from the left-hand sidebar by moving the button to the right to activate.

 Plagiarism checker Feature

 Grammarly is one of the best plagiarism detection tools on offers today.
 It helps writers and editors getting information from other places to check to see whether it is original or copied content.

 Use the left-hand sidebar to activate this checker, and it will scan the article comparing it to more than 8 billion published pages.
 It highlights sentences found to be plagiarized.